Ehrhart Theory of Paving and Panhandle Matroids

 We now describe a conjectured combinatorial interpretation for $\xi(q,s,k,\ell,m)$, which would imply Ehrhart positivity for panhandle matroids.
 We suspect that there should be an analogous interpretation of $\tilde\xi(q,s,k,\ell,m)$, although we have not found one.
-The main combinatorial objects are known as \textit{chain gangs}, since they can be viewed as partially ordered sets that are disjoint unions of chains.
+The main combinatorial objects are known as \textit{chain forests}, since they can be viewed as partially ordered sets that are disjoint unions of chains.

-\begin{definition} A \defterm{chain gang} is a partition of $[n]$ into an unordered set of blocks, each of which is internally ordered. \end{definition}
+\begin{definition} A \defterm{chain forest} is a partition of $[n]$ into an unordered set of blocks, each of which is internally ordered. \end{definition}

-We write chain gangs with bars for delimiters between blocks: $S=B_1|\cdots|B_k$.
+We write chain forests with bars for delimiters between blocks: $S=B_1|\cdots|B_k$.
 The number $k$ of blocks is the \defterm{length} of $S$, written $|S|$.
 The first and last element of a block are its \defterm{leader} and its \defterm{trailer}.
-The \defterm{standard representation} of a chain gang lists the blocks in increasing order by their leaders; e.g., $28|31|5|69|74$.
-For example, the chain gangs on $[3]$ are
+The \defterm{standard representation} of a chain forest lists the blocks in increasing order by their leaders; e.g., $28|31|5|69|74$.
+For example, the chain forests on $[3]$ are